5 mindfulness exercises you can try

 5-mindfulness-exercises-you-can-try-thumbanail

 Practising mindfulness comes with lots of benefits.
 Mindfulness is the ability to be aware of what’s happening in the present moment, both inside of your body and in the world around you.
 It can reduce stress, combat overthinking, improve focus and memory, and boost life satisfaction.
 If you don’t like meditating, you might think that you can’t enjoy the benefits of mindfulness, but that’s not true.
-Mindfulness and meditation are talked about together so often, it can be easy to forget that they are not the same thing.
+Since the terms mindfulness and meditation are often used interchangeably, it’s easy to think they are the same thing.

 Mindfulness is a broad topic that extends far beyond meditation, and meditating is not the only way to practise mindfulness.
 Meditation is a useful tool for lots of people but there are also many other activities that you can use to live more mindfully.
 Any activity that helps you to be present in the moment can be a route to mindfulness.
 Whether you’re just starting your mindfulness journey or you are looking for new ideas to enhance your practice, these suggestions can help.
-If at any time you find that meditation or mindfulness is making you feel worse or that you are struggling in any way, it’s ok to drop the practice and try something different.
+If at any time you find that meditation or mindfulness is making you feel worse or that you are struggling in any way, there is no shame in dropping the practice and trying something different.

 Breathing exercises are at the heart of mindfulness practice.
 Mindful breathing is a simple activity where you focus your attention on your breath, feeling the rhythm as you inhale and exhale.
 Lots of people find that regularly using simple breathing exercises helps them to regulate their mood and manage stress.